• Skip to primary navigation

 • Use the Manual function to set your IP to 60-75 minutes, depending on the size of your pork.

-When done, hit Keep Warm/Cancel and let the pressure release naturally (about 20 minutes).
-Try to shred one small part of the pork with two forks.
+• When done, hit Keep Warm/Cancel and let the pressure release naturally (about 20 minutes).
+Remove the lid and shred one small part of the pork with two forks.
 If it's easy to shred, it's done.
 If it's still tough, add another 5-15 minutes.

 • When it's done, core the apple and cut it into 8 slices: cut it in half, cut those halves in half, and now cut those pieces in half.
 You should end up with 8.
 (Don't do this before the pork is ready or the apple will brown.)